-Its apparent growth may be due to the increased prevalence of electronic devices, individuals’ obsessions with going online and staying connected, and the awareness that these factors could cause problems, including increased mental health issues such as substance abuse.
+Its apparent growth may be due to the increased prevalence of electronic devices, the obsession with going online and staying connected, and the awareness that these factors could cause problems, including exacerbating mental health issues such as substance use disorder.

-What is Cyberbullying?
+What Is Cyberbullying?

-- The action must be repeated over time.
+- The harm recurs over time.

 Individuals involved in bullying or cyberbullying involvement include bullies, the bullied, and bystanders.
 Sometimes bullies are themselves bullied, creating another category: bully-victims.